mathias-arm/kvm/kvm-bindings/CONTRIBUTING.md

 to `#[repr(transparent)]`.
 This is needed because `zerocopy` traits can only be derived on generic structures that are `repr(transparent)` or `repr(packed)`.

-### Future Improvements
-All the above steps are scriptable, so in the next iteration I will add a script to generate the bindings.
+Use the scripts/gen-bindings.sh script to automatically generate and patch the bindings.

 # Testing